 1-LS1-1: Use materials to design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.

-Formation of Groups:
+Formation of Groups: (5E Framework – Engage)

 Students are going to form in groups of 4.
 I have 24 students, so each student is going to be counted off by a number; 1-6.
 Each person is going to go with their number.
 I will have numbers across the room and students will go to that part of the room and work with their teams.
 This will allow for students to work with other people than they are used to.
 Students need to learn to interact with other students from other groups.
 They can gather new ideas from other peers in different subject matters.